National Desert Storm and Desert Shield Memorial: Procedural history

 The National Desert Storm and Desert Shield War Memorial Act was introduced into the United States House of Representatives on February 5, 2014 by Rep. David P. Roe (R, TN-1).
 The bill was referred to the United States House Committee on Natural Resources and the United States House Natural Resources Subcommittee on Public Lands and Environmental Regulation.
 The bill was reported (amended) by the committee on May 6, 2014 alongside House Report 113-437.

 Rep. Roe, who introduced the bill, said "I believe we should honor the commitment of every man and woman that honorably serves this country, and I am proud to see this bill move forward."

 AMVETS supported the bill, with their National Executive Director Stewart Hickey saying that they were pleased that "Gulf War veterans can finally be recognized for their valiant service to our nation."
 The American Legion, the National Guard Association of the United States, and the Air Force Association also supported the bill.

 On May 28, 2014, the House voted in Roll Call Vote 242 to pass the bill 370-0.
 It was subsequently passed into law as part of the 2015 National Defense Authorization Act, which removed "War" from the title.

 Monument planning

 A subsequent bill enacted in March 2017 authorized the construction in the restricted Area 1 near the National Mall, which will expire in March 2024.
 The Commission of Fine Arts approved a location north of the Lincoln Memorial in 2018 and approved a conceptual design in November 2019.

 Lead designer OLIN had anticipated completion in 2021.
 The design has curved walls surrounding a central water feature.
+The National Capital Planning Commission approved final site development plans on September 7, 2023.

-The National Desert Storm Memorial Association, however, must raise another $22 million (as of November 2019) of its $40 million goal before it can begin construction.
+As of November 2019, the National Desert Storm Memorial Association, still had to raise another $22 million of its $40 million goal before it can begin construction.
+The nation of Kuwait is the largest donor, pledging $10 million in 2020 and additional support in 2022.

-Groundbreaking
+Construction

-A groundbreaking ceremony for the memorial occurred at the site of its future location on July 14, 2022.
+A ceremonial groundbreaking for the memorial occurred at its future location on July 14, 2022.

+The Memorial Association stated it had received a construction permit on March 6, 2025, and plans for completion in 2026.